Clear Law’s interactive online course, Preventing Workplace Harassment:

 Course Versions and Content

-Clear Law provides three course versions: (1) Advanced Supervisors Course (for California and Connecticut supervisors), (2) Supervisors Course, and (3) Employee Course.
+Clear Law provides the following course versions: (1) Advanced Supervisor’s Course (for California and Connecticut supervisors), (2) Supervisor’s Course, and (3) Employee Course.
 Because NY State and NY City laws require additional instruction, we also offer New York versions of our Supervisor and Employee course.
 We also offer an international version.
 Each course is available in English and Spanish and covers all forms of harassment.Learn More

 Clear Law’s in-house legal expertise ensures that the course is legally accurate in all 50 states and up-to-date with changes in the law.
 Because of Clear Law’s expertise, the EEOC has turned to Clear Law to provide training to EEOC investigators on how to investigate harassment complaints.Learn More

 We make delivering the course to your employees effortless.
 Whether we host the course on our Learning Management System (“LMS”) or your LMS, you will enjoy our world-class technical support.

-Clear Law’s internet-based harassment training engages users through interactive learning games.
+Clear Law’s online sexual harassment and workplace harassment training engages users through interactive learning games.
 In this “Family Feud” type game, the learner tries to enter all the characteristics protected by harassment law.
 Click on the image to watch a sample.

 PowerPoint or parables—which is more effective?
 For thousands of years, humans have learned best through stories.
 Clear Law’s online course presents dozens of nuanced scenarios—many of which are based on actual cases.
 After each scenario, the learner is asked a question and then receives feedback.
 Click on the image to watch a sample.

-Instead of lecturing employees with a simplistic list of “do’s” and “don’ts,” the online harassment training focuses on exploring the nuances of “gray area” situations that employees may face in real life.
+Instead of lecturing employees with a simplistic list of “do’s” and “don’ts,” Clear Law’s online sexual harassment training focuses on exploring the nuances of “gray area” situations that employees may face in real life.
 In this example, learners see how a decision to report or not report harassing behavior can impact others.
 Click on the image to watch a sample.